Faculty Evaluation Plan, Kress Foundation Department of Art History

 All faculty members are expected to contribute to the successful functioning of the department, College, and University, as well as contribute to the profession.
 Activities to be evaluated as service may include but are not limited to:

-• Chairing or serving as a discussant for a conference or symposium panel;
+- Chairing or serving as a discussant for a conference or symposium panel (these activities may also constitute research if they involve an original scholarly contribution by the faculty member);

 4. Annual Evaluation Feedback Process